 Prostate Cancer Medications

-Medical options for antiandrogen therapy typically include:
+Medical options for antiandrogen therapy, which is used to lower testosterone levels typically include:

 - GnRH agonists – Zoladex (Goserelin), Vantas (histrelin), Lupron (Leuprolide), and Trelstar (triptorelin)

 - Antiandrogens – Casodex (Bicalutamide), Eulexin (flutamide), and Nilandron (nilutamide).

 - Androgen inhibitors – Xtandi (Enzalutamide) and Zytiga (Abiraterone)